Azure/azure-storage-fuse/README.md

     * `--block-size-mb=<SIZE IN MB>`: Size of a block to be downloaded during streaming.
 - Block-Cache options
     * `--block-cache-block-size=<SIZE IN MB>`: Size of a block to be downloaded as a unit.
     * `--block-cache-pool-size=<SIZE IN MB>`: Size of pool to be used for caching.
 This limits total memory used by block-cache.
+Default - 80% of free memory available.
     * `--block-cache-path=<PATH>`: Path where downloaded blocks will be persisted.
 Not providing this parameter will disable the disk caching.
     * `--block-cache-disk-size=<SIZE IN MB>`: Disk space to be used for caching.
+Default - 80% of free disk space.
     * `--block-cache-disk-timeout=<seconds>`: Timeout for which disk cache is valid.
     * `--block-cache-prefetch=<Number of blocks>`: Number of blocks to prefetch at max when sequential reads are in progress.
+Default - 2 times number of CPU cores.
     * `--block-cache-parallelism=<count>`: Number of parallel threads doing upload/download operation.
+Default - 3 times number of CPU cores.
     * `--block-cache-prefetch-on-open=true`: Start prefetching on open system call instead of waiting for first read.
 Enhances perf if file is read sequentially from offset 0.
-    Default values, if not assigned in config, for the following parameters in block-cache are calculated as follows:
-        * Memory preallocated for Block-Cache is 80% of free memory available
-        * Disk Cache size is 80% of free disk space
-        * Prefetch is 2 times number of CPU cores
-        * Parallelism is 3 times the number of CPU cores

 - Fuse options
     * `--attr-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache inode attributes.
     * `--entry-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache directory listing.